markstory/cakephp-webauthn-example/README.md

 Read and edit the environment specific `config/app_local.php` and set up the `'Datasources'` and any other configuration relevant for your application.
 Other environment agnostic settings can be changed in `config/app.php`.

+## What's included

+A sample application that:

+* A CakePHP Authentication plugin compatible Authenticator and high-level API for building passkey based flows.
+* Allows new users to be created using U2F authenticators (also referred to as Passkeys)
+* Allows users to login with their U2F device.
+* Allows a user to register multiple devices.

+Still to be built:

+- Preventing duplicates passkeys to be added by the same device.
+- Preventing deletion of a user's last passkey.